'El Camino' Review: Jesse Pinkman's 'Breaking Bad' Movie Disappoints

 Using his complicated, well-defined, and unpredictable characters, Breaking Bad never stopped flooring you with brilliant turning points you never saw coming, even as they ended up making perfect sense.

 El Camino offers none of that.
-At times it’s clever, and always well-acted and beautifully shot, but it’s too long, draggy in spots, and never shocks or surprises.
+At times, it’s clever, and always well-acted and beautifully shot, but it’s too long, draggy in spots, and never shocks or surprises.
 What you have here is plot-plot-plot-plot as a now-matured Jesse makes the necessary moves to buy his way out of town.
 And eventually, all of those mostly-unnecessary flashbacks end up feeling like fan service, where you’re simply waiting to see if You Know Who shows up.

-Which is not to say there not some pretty wonderful Breaking Bad moments.
+Which is not to say there are not some pretty wonderful Breaking Bad moments.
 I loved the flashbacks with blank-slated psychopath Todd (a superb Jesse Plemmons), and both scenes with “The Disappearer” (the great Robert Forster, who died Friday at age 78) are highlights, thanks primarily to Forster’s second-to-none ability to inhabit men genetically incapable of bullshit.

 What Gilligan is primarily interested in, though, is completing Jesse’s arc, from the glorious Yay-Science-Wannabe-Gangsta — the typical spoiled, selfish, precision-crafted American teenager who (had Mr. White not re-entered his life) probably would have grown up to clerk at a mini-mart when not smoking weed in front of the TV — to El Camino’s tortured, mature, and surprisingly-competent (and therefore predictable and never surprising) adult who just wants a second chance.